 Artificial tears are eyedrops used to lubricate dry eyes and help maintain moisture on the outer surface of your eyes.
 Such eyedrops may be used to treat dry eyes that result from aging, certain medications, a medical condition, eye surgery or environmental factors, such as smoky or windy conditions.

-Besides lubricating your eyes, some artificial tears contain electrolytes.
-These additives may promote healing of the surface of the eyes.
+Besides lubricating your eyes, some artificial tears also promote healing of the eyes and others work to decrease tear evaporation.
 Artificial tears may also contain thickening agents, which keep the solution on the surface of your eyes longer.

 There are two categories of artificial tears: